Colchester Institute Skip To Main Content

 Peer on peer abuse can manifest itself in many ways.
 This may include bullying, harassment (including online bullying), physical abuse, sexual violence / sexual harassment, ‘up-skirting’, ‘sexting’ or initiation / hazing type violence and rituals.
 We do not tolerate any harmful behaviour in college and will take swift action to intervene where this occurs, challenging inappropriate behaviours when they occur – we do not normalise abuse, nor allow a culture where it is tolerated.

-The College has a separate bullying and harassment, sexual harassment policy and also a harmful sexual behaviour (peer on peer sexual abuse) policy.
-These policies and procedures follow the guidance set out in Part 5 of Keeping Children Safe in Education 2024.
+The College has a separate Peer on Peer Abuse Policy which includes bullying and harassment, sexual harassment, sexual abuse.
+These policies and procedures follow the guidance set out in Part 5 of Keeping Children Safe in Education.

-As stated in the guidance cited above the College adheres to the advice of agencies including the Police and Social Care where allegations of a criminal nature are received.
+As stated in the guidance cited above the College adheres to the instruction and advice of agencies including the Police and Social Care where allegations of a criminal nature are received.

 The College’s challenge of this behaviour may also include the use of the Learner Professional Standards and Conduct Policy (Disciplinary Policy).